ebird/ebirdst/docs/articles/product-changelog.md

   included.
-This includes means and standard deviations for: wave height, tidal range, chlorophyll, turbidity, sinuosity, slope, and outflow density; class densities (as km of coast per square km of area in neighborhood) for for four classes of erodibility, and class densities (as km of coast per square km of area in neighborhood) for 23 Ecological Marine Units (EMUs) that describe the sea surface temperature, salinity, and dissolved oxygen, as well as covariates describing the unique number of erodibility and EMU classes in each neighborhood.
+This includes means and standard deviations for: wave height, tidal range, chlorophyll, turbidity, sinuosity, slope, and outflow density; class densities (as km of coast per square km of area in neighborhood) for four classes of erodibility, and class densities (as km of coast per square km of area in neighborhood) for 23 Ecological Marine Units (EMUs) that describe the sea surface temperature, salinity, and dissolved oxygen, as well as covariates describing the unique number of erodibility and EMU classes in each neighborhood.
 As with EVI, we have included a boolean `has_shoreline`